ibm-js/delite/docs/master/migration.md

    It should just set attributes on the root node, and create sub nodes and/or text inside the root node.
 4. There's no `postMixInProperties()` method any more.
 There is one called `preCreate()` that runs before rendering.
-5. The widget initialization parameters are not applied until after `buildRendering()` completes.
+5. The widget initialization parameters are not applied until after `buildRendering()` and `postCreate()` complete.

-TODO: more on lifecycle, especially custom setters
+6. Custom setters still exist, but often its preferable to recomput property values in `computeProperties()` and to redraw the widget in `refreshRendering()`.
+Both these methods are called asynchronously after a batch of property changes.

 ### templates